bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+    * Some of the differences are that class components that are stateful provide us with data that we can use through all our components for example if you have a class app with some state you can assign properties to the other components using that state.
+We can later on modify the state through setState or add new key values making this data dynamic when rendering UI.

+    * Functional components are used mostly to provide the visual representation of the UI.
+They don't hold state data but since they are functions they can take advantage of the state data on a previous component and as long as the property is assigned to this functional component it can use that data.

 1. Describe state.

 1. Describe props.